dnanexus/dxWDL/README.md

 ## Task and workflow inputs

-WDL assumes all declarations to a task (also workflow) can be assigned by the caller.
-However, there are many of declarations that are, in essence, temporary variables that hold calculations.
-In order to compile a task to an applet, we limit the applet inputs to unassigned expressions.
+WDL assumes that a task declaration can be overriden by the caller, if it is unassigned, or assigned to a constant.

 ```
 task manipulate {
   Int x
   Int y = 6
-  Int? z = 17
+  Int z = y + x
   ...
 }
 ```

-In the `manipulate` task `x` is an input, `y` is not.
-But what about `z`?
+In the `manipulate` task `x` and `y` are compiled to applet inputs, where `y` has a default value (6).
+This allows the applet caller to override them.
+Declaration `z` is not considered an input, because it is assigned to an expression.
-The declaration for `z` assigns it a default value.
-Can it be overridden by the caller?

-We compile `z` to an applet input, with 17 as its default.

-In a workflow, the potential inputs are in the top block.
-A declaration is considered an input if it is unassigned or optional.
-For example, workflow `foo` has two inputs `ref_genome` and `num_bases`.
-Variable `coverage` is not compiled into an input because it is assigned, and is non optional.
-Declaration `config` is not considered a potential input, because it is not in the top block.
+In a workflow, similarly to a task, a declaration is considered an input if it is unassigned or or assigned to a constant.
+For example, workflow `foo` has three inputs: `ref_genome`, `min_coverage`, and `config`.
+Variable `max_coverage` is not compiled into an input because it is assigned to an expression.
+Note that `config` is an input, even though it is located in the middle of the workflow.

 ```
 workflow foo {
     File ref_genome
-    Int? numBases = 250
-    Float coverage = 0.8
+    Float min_coverage = 0.8
+    Float max_coverage = min_coverage + 0.1

     call GetVersion
     scatter (i in [1,2,3]) {